MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-mashup-on-premises-cloud.md

      ![Dataset settings](media/service-gateway-mashup-on-premises-cloud/dataset-settings.png)

+   Make sure privacy levels for both cloud and on-premises data sources are set appropriately to ensure the joins are handled securely.

 7. With the cloud credentials set, you can now refresh the dataset using the **Refresh now** option, or schedule it to refresh periodically.

 ## Next steps